 It Regulates the Hair Cycle

 Your hair goes through phases: growth (anagen), regression (catagen), and rest (telogen).
 Vitamin D plays a key role in extending the growth phase.
 When you don’t have enough of it, the growth phase shortens, and hairs enter the resting and shedding phases much faster than they should.
-This leads to that “why is there so much hair in my brush?” panic.
+This sparks the sudden thought, “Why is there so much hair in my brush?

 Signs You Might Be Vitamin D Deficient